tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/设置防盗链_intl_en.md

 The image cannot be displayed when `http://www.fake.com/index.html` is accessed.

 ## About Wechat Mini Programs

-1. For any requests from Wechat mini programs, always use the fixed referer `https://servicewechat.com/{appid}/{version}/page-frame.html`.
-For more information, see [Wechat Mini Program Development Documentation](https://developers.weixin.qq.com/miniprogram/dev/framework/plugin/development.html).
+1. For network requests using Wechat Mini Program, the referer value is fixed as `https://servicewechat.com/{appid}/{version}/page-frame.html`.
-2. To access COS resources with WeChat mini program, add `servicewechat.com` to the hotlink protection whitelist in COS Console.
+2. If hotlink protection is enabled for your bucket, to allow Wechat Mini Program to load COS images, add `servicewechat.com` to your hotlink whitelist in the [COS console](https://console.cloud.tencent.com/cos5).